SimonCropp/GraphQL.EntityFramework/doco/mdsource/query-usage.source.md

 #### Query Negation

-If you need to negate any expression, including `groupedExpressions`, provide the `negate` property with true (Default is false).
+To negate any expression, including `groupedExpressions`, provide the `negate` property with true (Default is false).

 Example: